LCL & FCL

 FCL (Full Container Load) and LCL (Less Container Load) are terms used in international sea freight transportation.
 FCL and LCL are different both by definition and practice.
 If you need to transport a small cargo that can not be sent by regular post, but the cost of air freight is already prohibitively high for such cargo, and for transporting the whole container it is still too small, then sending the combined cargo is what you need.

-What should be the dimensions of the cargo so that it is accepted for the collective shipment?
+The dimensions of the cargo for the collective shipment

 According to the world standard, if the volume of the shipment does not exceed half the volume of the container (a 20-foot standard container has a volume of 33.2m3), a combined shipment – LCL applied.